Bank Reconciliation Statement: Definition

 A bank reconciliation statement is prepared by a depositor (account holder) to overcome differences in the balances of the cash book and bank statement.

-Another definition is that a bank reconciliation statement is the process of accounting for differences between the balance as stated on the bank statement and the balance of cash according to the depositor’s records.
+Another definition is that a bank reconciliation statement is a process of accounting for differences between the balance as stated on the bank statement and the balance of cash according to the depositor’s records.

 Bank Reconciliation Statement: Explanation